delashum/obsidian-checklist-plugin/docs/SETUP.md

 # Compilation (universal)
 1. Install npm by the documentation [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 2. Test that you have npm installed and updated by running `npm --version`.
+3. Run `sudo npm i` to install all the packages (this requires `sudo` due to our use of a `package-lock.json`)
-If you run into issues, run `npm install -g npm` to update to latest.
+    a.
+If you run into errors, run `npm install -g npm` to update to latest version of npm(updating requires sudo)
-3. From within project, run `npm i` to install all the packages (should generate a `package-lock.json` file at root)
 4. To compile the non-minified output script, run `npm run dev` to generate the `main.js` file from Svelte files (note: `npm run prod` will do the same thing, but create a minified version not ideal for development)

 ## Linux